ds12a/blog/_posts/2022-05-22-Github-Codespaces!!!.md

 ![The Email](../img/2022-05-22-Github-Codespaces!!!/Email.png)

-I love VS Code.
+I love VS Code, but I can't use it from my school-managed device.
+This made my developing experience rather painful.
 As a result, I could not pass up this opportunity to try out Github Codespaces.
 When I opened up a new Codespace, I was overjoyed to see its layout:

 ![Upon opening](../img/2022-05-22-Github-Codespaces!!!/Codespace.png)